Mazon Creek fossil beds: Location

 The fossiliferous concretions are found in the Mazon River area of Grundy, Will, Kankakee, and Livingston counties.
 Additional fossils are found in LaSalle County, Illinois; between the Vermilion River and Marseilles, Illinois.
 The ironstone concretions are recovered from exposures along streams, roadcuts and in active or abandoned coal mine areas.

-The common local pronunciation of the fossil site is Muh-ZOHN, although the scientific community, including paleontologists and geologists, pronounce the name of the fossil beds as MAY-zon.

 Most concretions are found among the shale and sandstone that was piled up in either a spoil tip of an older underground mine, or ridges of the later surface mining.
 The Peabody Energy company operated several large strip mines in Grundy County that are now abandoned.
 They were named Pit 1 through Pit 11.
 The northern pits 1-8 are known for the Braidwood Biota with mostly terrestrial fauna and flora.
 Pit 11, which was located southwest of the town of Braidwood, Illinois, is known for its Essex Biota with a greater abundance of marine species.
 Pit 11 is now Braidwood State Fish and Wildlife Area, an Illinois state park.
 Fossil collecting is allowed at the park with a permit.

 The site's importance was realized in the mid-nineteenth century: "the nodules of Mazon Creek, where fragments of plants, even of the softest texture, have been preserved in their integrity".